From Churchill to Trump: Key moments in the UK-U.S. special relationship

 The episode was arguably the worst crisis of U.S.-UK relations in the 20th century but demonstrated to the British establishment its fading imperial power and the importance of collaboration with the United States in international affairs.

-The relationship was tested again in 1962 when the administration of U.S. President John Kennedy unexpectedly cancelled its Skybolt missile program, angering Britain which had been set to use the missiles.
+The relationship was tested again in 1962 when the administration of U.S. President John Kennedy unexpectedly canceled its Skybolt missile program, angering Britain which had been set to use the missiles.

 However, Kennedy visited Britain twice during his short time in office, meeting Queen Elizabeth in 1961.
 In 1963 he received a letter from three “Ban the bomb” anti-nuclear weapon campaigners as he met Harold Macmillan at the prime minister’s Sussex country home.